 Skip to main

-The HDFS department is committed to cultivating inclusion and strengthening diversity in all forms as described in the University Diversity Plan.
+The HDFS department is committed to cultivating inclusion and strengthening diversity in all forms.
 Our diversity, equity, inclusion, and justice goals include:

 • Promote HDFS research that aims to understand marginalized populations, the needs of underserved groups, and diversity in development, and apply such knowledge to address real-world issues.